Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Marmots hibernate just like bears.
 So do not anticipate seeing them during the winter.

-Pika are not actually rodents even though they remind us most of a gerbil.
-These adorable little things are harder to spot than marmots due to their small stature.
-They come in at only about 6 inches (15.2 cm) long and weigh only 1/2 lb (.22 kg).
+Their small stature makes these adorable little things harder to spot than marmots.
+They come in at only about 6 inches long and weigh only 1/2 lb.

 We honestly wouldn’t have noticed the pikas if they hadn’t been alarming.
 Their alarm call reminds us most of a bird call (similar to a crow caw), though another website called it similar to a “bleat of a lamb.”
 It is a single high-pitched call.